streptomyces/ThereYouR/README.md

 ## How will this course work?

 - I will introduce methods by talking about them.

 - You will run some commands along with me to see the methods in action.

 - I will explain the commands and the syntax you have just seen in action.

 ### Sometimes there will be things for you to do on your own.

-+ These tasks will be described in plain english.
++ These tasks will be described in semi-plain english.

 + You will have to think how to achieve them in R using as many steps and variables as you need.

-+ Finally, I will show you how I would have done the tasks but keep in mind that, if you got the right results, your way of doing them may also be correct.
++ Finally, I will show you how I would have done the tasks.

+### There is (almost always) more than one way to do it.

++ Your way of doing things might be different from mine but correct nevertheless.
+There isn't one correct way.
+It is a matter of style.

++ RStudio (as a company) is contributing lots of alternative functions to those providing similar functionalities in converntional R packages.
+The _tidyverse_ metapackage which includes _ggplot2_ and several other widely used packages.

++ For any given task, some find it easier to do it using _tidyverse_ while other prefer more conventional functions.